-An outstanding program of higher education for the community it serves is both the promise and guiding philosophy of William Rainey Harper College.
+An outstanding program of higher education for the community it serves is the guiding philosophy of William Rainey Harper College.

 Created by a community responsive to contemporary insistence on more education for more of its citizens, the college is determined to meet the educational and vocational requirements of each student and thus serve the community at large, for a true community college answers to the demands of the total community.